-Several studies have linked some aspects of economic globalization to populist voting (Autor et al. 2020; Colantone and Stanig 2018b; Rodrik 2020).
-On the other hand, Rommel and Walter (2018) find, using individual-level data from five waves of the European Social Survey for 18 advanced democracies, that offshoring does not affect the propensity to vote for right-wing populist parties, and Fang, Gozgor, and Yan (2021) find that globalization decreases political polarization.
+Several studies have linked some aspects of economic globalization to populist voting (Autor et al., 2020; Colantone and Stanig, 2018b; Rodrik, 2020).
+On the other hand, Rommel and Walter (2018) finds, using individual-level data from five waves of the European Social Survey for 18 advanced democracies, that offshoring does not affect the propensity to vote for right-wing populist parties, and Fang et al. (2021) find that globalization decreases political polarization.
 Similarly, Bergh and Kärnä (2021) fail to find a significant association between various measures of economic globalization and (right or left) populism in 33 European democracies.